 Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

-Dr. Joseph DeLee, one of the two “Titans” of American obstetrics, author of a classical obstetrical textbook, founder of the Chicago Maternity Home for immigrant and low-come women, where he attended births from 1896 to his death in 1943
+Dr. Joseph DeLee, one of the two “Titans” of American obstetrics, author of a classical obstetrical textbook, and founder of the Chicago Maternity Home for immigrant and low-come women, where he attended births from 1896 to his death in 1943

 Part 2 (of 2)